tripsta/spring-boot-starter-kit/README.md

 # Spring boot starter kit
-An opiniated kit to start hacking in SpringBoot
+An opinionated kit to start hacking in SpringBoot

 # What is included?